 The Backup tool enables you to create a system snapshot or a repair disk in case Windows fails.
-A system snapshot is a full copy of your entire Windows system drive, which in case you need to restore it, will be the same as it was on the day of backup.
+A system snapshot is a full copy of your entire Windows system drive.
+In the event you need to restore it, will be the same as it was on the day of the backup.

-Let’s see how the process of backing up a hard drive externally differs from backing up locally.
+Let’s see how the process of backing up a hard drive externally (off-site) differs from backing up locally (on-site).